All Episodes

 What does that look like?

-It's incredibly difficult.
+It's incredibly difficult, incredibly difficult.

-And the the program that I just outlined, which would be very simple to design and implement and monitor, would facilitate all of that legal immigration.
+And the program that I just outlined, which would be very simple to design and implement and monitor, would facilitate all of that legal immigration.

-And more so it would alleviate the burden of customs and border protection, because the vast majority of the individuals that'd be coming to the United States would be coming lawfully.
+And more so, it would alleviate the burden of customs and border protection because the vast majority of the individuals that'd be coming to the United States would be coming lawfully.

-And the people that would be sneaking are ones with that are the bad homes to quote President Trump.
+And the people that would be sneaking are ones that are the bad hombres, to quote President Trump, the ones that have particularly serious crimes that mean to do us harm.

 Now, the other thing is that if you want to go through that process, it's going to require vetting.